Tiger's Eye at a Glance

 South Africa (Griqualand West, Northern Cape)

-The world's primary source of Tiger's Eye, producing specimens with exceptional chatoyancy and rich golden-brown color.
+The world's primary source of Tiger's Eye, producing specimens with strong chatoyancy and rich golden-brown color.
 South African Tiger's Eye is considered the gold standard for quality.

 Australia (Western Australia)